 Wade Cunningham is a three-time SVRA Group 2 Formula Ford national champion in the COTA invitational.
 He has won the title from 2013 through 2015.
 Cunningham, born in New Zealand, established himself as a driver to watch when he won the Karting World Championship in 2003.
 He moved to the United States to race in the 2004 Formula Ford 2000 Zetec Championship and scored seven podium finishes plus won four pole positions.
 Cunningham burst into the Indy Lights in 2005 to win the series championship with 10 podium finishes in 14 races including a victory at Fontana.
 He remained in the series through 2010, scoring eight career victories including three on the storied Indianapolis Motor Speedway’s Freedom 100.
 Cunningham drove in five Indy car series races in 2011 and 2012 for Sam Schmidt Motorsports and A.J.
 Foyt Enterprises.
 He competed in the 2012 Indianapolis 500 for Foyt.

-Willy T. Ribbs has raced in all three Brickyard Invitational “Indy Legends” Pro-Am races and was dinner speaker at the 2016 Sebring event.
-The first black driver to qualify for the Indianapolis 500, he started the race in 1991 and 1993.
+Willy T. Ribbs has raced in every Brickyard Invitational “Indy Legends” Pro-Am race.
+He has served in other capacities at SVRA events, such as a dinner speaker at Sebring (2016) and grand marshal for Portland (2017).
+The first black driver to qualify for the Indianapolis 500, Ribbs started the race in 1991 and 1993.
 He was also the first black driver to test for a Formula One team, getting that opportunity in 1986 with Bernie Ecclestone, who owned the Brabham team at the time.
 Ribbs also competed briefly at the top level of NASCAR as well as in their truck series.
 He was Trans Am’s most prolific winner across three seasons, 1983 through 1985, when he scored 18 of his 19 career-total victories, including 13 for Jack Roush-prepared Mercury-Ford Capris.
 He was series rookie-of-the year in 1983, winning five times and more than any other driver.
 After becoming Trans Am’s all-time money winner Ribbs moved to Dan Gurney’s IMSA Toyota team for two years and picked off 10 overall victories.